d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 Intuitively, statistical power can be interpreted as how likely our test will detect a real discrepancy of some minimum magnitude at a desired statistical significance level. $80\%$ is a commonly used statistical power threshold.
 The higher the statistical power, the more likely we are to detect true differences.

 One of the most common uses of statistical power is in determining the number of samples needed.
 The probability you reject the null hypothesis when it is false depends on the degree to which it is false (known as the *effect size*) and the number of samples you have.
-As you might expect, small effect sizes will require a very large number of samples to be detectible with high probability.
+As you might expect, small effect sizes will require a very large number of samples to be detectable with high probability.
 While beyond the scope of this brief appendix to derive in detail, as an example, want to be able to reject a null hypothesis that our sample came from a mean zero variance one Gaussian, and we believe that our sample's mean is actually close to one, we can do so with acceptable error rates with a sample size of only $8$.
 However, if we think our sample populations true mean is close to $0.01$, then we'd need a sample size of nearly $80000$ to detect the difference.

 We can imagine the power as the fishing net as shown in :numref:`fig_statistical_power`.
 In this analogy, a high power hypothesis test is like a fine-mesh fishing net, and a low power hypothesis test is like a coarse-mesh one.
-Smaller effect sizes, like smaller fish, will slip through the coarser fishing net and be missed, whereas they will be cought by the finer one.
+Smaller effect sizes, like smaller fish, will slip through the coarser fishing net and be missed, whereas they will be caught by the finer one.
 The analogy is rather apt, since just as one needs more rope to create a finer net, one also often needs more data to assure a higher level of statistical power.

 ![Statistical significance.](../img/statistical_power.svg)
 :label:`fig_statistical_power`